worace/coinage/iterations/iteration_1.markdown

 #### Transaction Output Structure

+Remember that Transaction Outputs are the entries in the collective ledger which indicate the transfer of some amount of currency to a given user (as identified by their cryptographic public key).

+Structurally, a transaction output consists of 2 things: the amount of currency being transferred and the address to which it is being assigned.

+A TXO does not in and of itself attempt to prove the validity of the money being spent -- rather the network takes on this responsibility by verifying that the *transaction inputs* being consumed are valid.

-When encoding a transaction output into a transaction, we'll use the following format:
+When encoding a transaction output into a transaction, we'll follow a similar approach using a structured JSON array containing:

-1. `8 bytes` - **Amount** - Value of the output
+1. **Amount** - The Integer value of the output
-2. `65 bytes` - **Receiving Address** - ECDSA Public Key to
-which the transaction is being assigned.
-In order to spend the output as an input to a subsequent transaction, the owner will have to produce a valid signature for this transaction.
+2. **Receiving Address** - PEM-formatted encoding of the **RSA Public Key** to which the amount in this output is being assigned.
+In order to spend this output as an input to a subsequent transaction, the owner will have to produce a valid signature for this transaction.

 #### Transaction Input Strucutre